FormerLurker/Octolapse/README.md

 3. Run a short print in 'Test Mode' to make sure things are working without printing anything.
 See 'Test Mode' below.

 ### Test Mode
+Test mode must be activated BEFORE starting a print.
+Changing this setting mid-print won't alter any current prints.

 1. Navigate to the Debug tab and select 'Test Mode'.
 Note:  You shouldn't have to use any of the profiles marked 'Diagnostic' unless you suspect a bug.
 The 'Diagnostic' profiles have logging enabled.
 You can download the log file within the 'Logs' screen under the 'Octoprint' settings section.
 The log file is named plugin_octolapse.log.
 If you delete this file you will need to reboot octoprint before a new one is created!
+2. UNLOAD YOUR FILAMENT!
+Even though I attempt to strip all extruder commands, there's a chance that I missed some cases.
+Please let me know if you see any 'cold extrusion prevented' errors in the terminal window.
+If you do, please let me know and send me your gcode!
+3. Select your gcode file and click print.

+Notes:  Pay attention to your printer temps during the test print.
+Everything should remain cool!
+If not, please let me know, send me the gcode, and I'll try to remedy the situation.

 ## Usage